chylex/Hardcore-Ender-Expansion/README.md

 This page is an issue & task tracker for the Hardcore Ender Expansion mod for Minecraft.

-Users can add an issue, however **always** tag them with one of the **user issue tags**!
-All invalidly tagged issues will be closed.
-Admin and status tags are going to be managed by myself.
+Issues added by users will be marked with **user issue tags**, **admin issue tags** will only be present on issues created by myself.

-Always provide as much information in an issue as possible.
+Always provide as much information and detail in an issue as possible.
 If it is a bug or crash report, always **provide logs** and conditions under which the bug or crash happened!

 Resolved issues will have a resolution in square brackets in their name.
 Resolutions may be *[finished]*, *[rejected]*, *[fixed]* or *[works as intended]*.